rsergio07/watsonx-ai-demo-lab/README.md

 *Why?*
 Working on a new branch helps keep your changes isolated from the main branch.
 This makes it easier to manage and collaborate on different tasks.

 ---

+## Contribution Guidelines

+We welcome contributions!
+Please follow these steps to contribute:

+1. Fork the repository.
+2. Create a new branch for your changes.
+3. Make your changes and commit them with clear and concise messages.
+4. Push your changes to your fork.
+5. Create a pull request to the `main` branch of this repository.

+For detailed guidelines, please refer to our [CONTRIBUTING.md](CONTRIBUTING.md) file.

+---

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---